Data copyright © Vernacular Architecture Group unless otherwise stated

 Since then the database has been migrated to PARADOX, though its fields retain the letter codings that were introduced in 1973 to save space and input time.
 It has been added to intermittently, as material came to hand, and has now grown from c.
 4000 (1981) to 6000 entries.
 A major update was carried out in summer 2002, when some counties being actively researched were systematically revised.
 Maps based on these results are published in Vernacular Architecture vol. 33 (2002), 67-70.

-Additional entries and revisions have been incorporated up to July 2011, giving a total of 6032 entries (4156 true crucks).
+Additional entries and revisions have been incorporated up to November 2014, giving a total of 6,132 entries (4,231 true and 1,056 jointed crucks).
+In this update, two pairs of counties (Hereford & Worcester, and Leicestershire & Rutland) combined in 1974 but later divided again have been separated into their components.
 Corrections and new entries will be welcomed.
 Please submit them using the SEND e-mail enquiry form.

 The database contains information on the name, location, function and condition of the cruck buildings with further details on the crucks themselves and bibliographic references.
 For a more detailed description of the database go to the Overview page, or carry out a search on the data using the Query page.